 - First, Designing and developing the business application

-- Second, Hosting the application on a server to make it available for the business.
+- Second, Host the application on a server to make it available for the business.

-Now let’s discuss how we host the application before Virtual Machines and containers came into the picture.
-Once we understand this, then we will discuss What is Virtual Machine and how they overcome problems.
+Now, let’s discuss how we hosted the application before Virtual Machines and containers came into the picture.
+Once we understand this, we will discuss What Virtual Machine is and how they overcome problems.

-In addition to this initial capital expense, i.e. the cost of the physical server, we also have monthly recurring operating expenses like energy costs (both for power and cooling), hire a workforce to maintain the server, operating system license cost.
-In most cases, only a fraction of the server capacity (i.e. 5% to 10%) is used.
-That means a lot of company money is wasted.
+Apart from the primary expense of purchasing the physical server, there are also recurring monthly operating expenses such as energy costs for power and cooling, hiring staff to maintain the server, and costs for operating system licenses.
+Typically, only a small portion of the server capacity (about 5% to 10%) is utilized, wasting a significant amount of company funds.

-Now, you start another business and for that new business, you also require a new application.
-As you have a new application, so you also require a new physical server as well as the license for the operating system which is installed on that new physical server.
-On top of the operating system, you installed the new application.
-The most important point that you need to keep in mind is, in addition to the cost of the physical server, we also have monthly recurring operating expenses.
+If you’re starting a new business and require a new application, it’s important to note that you’ll also need a new physical server and a license for the operating system it runs on.
+Once the operating system is installed, you can then install the new application.
+It’s crucial to keep in mind that in addition to the cost of the physical server, there will also be monthly recurring operating expenses.

-Why can’t we host in the existing physical server?
+Why can’t we host on the existing physical server?

-Because of this virtualization, now each application thinks that it is running on a dedicated physical server with its own dedicated processer, memory, drive space, etc, but, they are running on the same physical server but on a dedicated virtual machine.
+Thanks to virtualization, each application now operates as if it is running on a dedicated physical server, complete with its own processor, memory, and drive space.
+However, these applications are actually running on a shared physical server, but each has its own dedicated virtual machine.